Echoes of Shakespeare curse as Omicron hits Macbeth cast

 Any tickets would be honoured when new dates were set but refunds would be given to those who wanted their money back.

-He hoped people would continue to support the arts and keep their tickets until new dates were set.
+He hoped people would continue to support the arts and keep their tickets until new dates were announced.

 The theatre company had done the ticketing themselves which meant they were able to contact ticket holders directly.